 - User B accepts the booking and an automated response is sent.

 - User A receives a response that the room booking is now accepted.

 - The appointment is added to the “Meeting Room” calendar.

 Central booking office requests

-Contact the Central Booking Office for room booking requests under the following categories:
+Please submit a room booking request form for requests that fall under the following categories:

-- Academic/Educational (as per Policy 107), specifically senior academic leadership events or committees
+- Academic/Educational (as per Policy UP9), specifically senior academic leadership events or committees

 - Other Academic related activities (conferences, symposiums, presentations, etc)